ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

 ### Summary

 In this lab, you learned:
-* How to use the various reports generated by SDAccel to drive optimization decisions
+* How to use the various reports generated by Vitis to drive optimization decisions
 * How to use pragmas to increase kernel performance
 * How to use software pipelining to increase system performance